- Reference Examples

 Recommendation Letter Format

-Letters of reference should follow professional guidelines, but you should also make them your own.
-The hiring committee should have a good idea of who you are and who the candidate is by the end of the letter.
+Letters of recommendation should adhere to professional standards while also reflecting your unique style.
+The hiring committee should gain a clear understanding of both you and the candidate through the letter.

-1. Proper business letter format.
-Open your letter with the appropriate business email or letter format.
-This will include your contact information, the date, and the hiring personnel’s information when available.
-If the applicant doesn’t have the hiring manager’s information, include the company information and address the letter as:
+Use proper business letter format.
+Start your letter with the standard business format, including your contact details, the date, and the recipient’s information.
+If the hiring manager’s information isn’t available, address the letter to the company with a generic greeting such as:

 Business Letter to Unknown Recipient Greeting Examples